kyma-project/test-infra/development/image-builder/README.md

 ```

 All enabled signers under `'*'` are used globally.
 Additionally, if a repository contains another signer configuration in the `org/repo` key, image-builder also uses this service to sign the image.
-When the job is running in CI (Prow), it will try to pick up the org/repo name from the default Prow variables.
+If the job is running in CI (Prow), it picks up the current `org/repo` value from the default Prow variables.
 If binary is running outside of CI, `--repo` flag will have to be used.
 Otherwise, the configuration will not be used.

 Currently, image-builder contains a basic implementation of a notary signer.
 If you want to add a new signer, refer to the [`sign`](./sign) package, and its code.